Reactions as Tiwa Savage's Jamil says he is famous because of his mum

-I’m Famous Because I Am Your Son: Tiwa Savage’s Son Jamil Confidently Tells Her in Cute Video
+I’m Famous Because I Am Your Son: Tiwa Savage’s Kid Jamil Confidently Tells Her in Cute Video

 - Tiwa Savage's son, Jamil definitely knows the influence of having a famous superstar as his mother